-During RIIO-ED2, we will work collaboratively to measure the embodied carbon associated with our major projects as well as a number of our key operational activities.
+During RIIO-ED2, we will work collaboratively with our major projects as well as a number of our key operational activities, including those generating scope 3 emissions.

 Reduce our network losses

 Alongside our own operational internal BCF, we also report the carbon emissions associated with our network losses.